 Since 2014, we have been meeting monthly, usually in Leiston, with a speaker on matters of interest to family historians.
 Subjects include, but are no means limited to, local and regional social, legal, ecclesiastical, military and industrial history — offering an illuminating background to our ancestors' lives.
 Usually the speakers are from outside, but we also have a rich source of experience that we tap from within the Group.

 We meet on the third Monday of each month.
-From March to October (except in August), we meet for our talks in Leiston United Church, 45a High Street, Leiston, IP16 4EL, starting at 7:30 p.m.
-During the darker winter months (except in December), we meet instead during the afternoon in surrounding villages.
+From April to October (but not August), we meet for our talks in Leiston United Church, 45a High Street, Leiston, IP16 4EL, starting at 7:30 p.m.
+In November, January, February and March, we meet instead during the afternoon in surrounding villages.
 The entry charge for meetings is just £3.00 for visiting non-members, but only £1.00 for members — tea, coffee and biscuits included.
 Experienced family history researchers are at most meetings to help with your research.
-Please see our Events pages for our upcoming dates, whilst recent events are reported in our News blog and members' Newsletter — and often more immediately on Facebook.
-Reports on some earlier events are archived via the Calendar/past events on the website.
+Please see our Events pages for our upcoming dates.
+Some recent events are reported there too, as well as in our News blog and members' Newsletter — and often more immediately on Facebook.

 We are always on the look-out for speakers for our Monday talks.
 If you are a historian and are interested in giving us a talk, please contact our Programme Secretary, who is listed on our Contact us page.